mrklees/mrklees.github.io/_pages/propmania.md

 This is a summary of some of the flow props Z and Ribbit have made at Haus Anima.

+We enjoy making and sharing our props with other people at festivals.
+It's nice for new flow folks to be able to try a bunch of different props searching for one you enjoy.

 **2025:**
 [Juggling Poi](#2025-juggling-poi),
 [Sun Wheel](#2025-sun-wheel),